SrBeboIOET/pruebas/readmefront.md

 # Steps to start working on this project

 ## Commands to start the project
-1. Clone the github repository using the next command:
+1. Clone the GitHub repository using the following command:
 ```bash
 git clone https://github.com/ioet/ioet-snack-app-frontend.git
 ```
-2. Create the .env file in the next path: ioet-snack-app-frontend/
+2. Create the .env file in the following path: ioet-snack-app-frontend/
-3. In the .env file you should create the environmental variables (ask the team the variables).
+3. In the .env file you should define the environmental variables (ask the team for the variables).
-4. Run the next command in this path: ioet-snack-app-frontend/
+4. Run the following command in this path: ioet-snack-app-frontend/
 ```bash
 npm run dev
 ```

 ## How to run the lint
-Use the next command:
+Use the following command:
 ```bash
 npm run lint
 ```